 Address: 141 East Meadow Drive #209

-Vail is safe and has little crime, but be alert about petty theft; tourists draw thieves who are looking for people who may be off guard.
-Keep your valuables close or out of sight in your car and you should be fine.
+Vail is safe and has little crime, but be alert about petty theft; tourists draw thieves looking for people who may be off guard.
+Keep your valuables in your car close or out of sight, and you should be fine.

 When is the best time of year to visit Vail, Colorado?